How to Get the Most out of Your Workflow Integration

 Interdepartmental (or multifunctional) collaborations or cross-company integrations do not happen with independent workflows.
 They happen through integrated workflows.

 But integrating workflows is not only about moving data between systems: it’s also about automating repetitive and mundane tasks.
-For instance, notifying a support agent via Slack when a particular client raises a ticket – aka workflow automation.
+For instance, notifying a support agent via Slack when a particular client raises a ticket -– this is called workflow automation.

 Workflow Integration Vs. Workflow Automation

-Workflow integration involves connecting applications through their public APIs so they can pass data back and forth.
-Workflow automation takes it up a notch.
-It’s like setting up triggers or events for performing workflow-related activities without human intervention.
+Workflow integration involves connecting applications through their public APIs to pass data back and forth.
+Workflow automation involves setting up triggers or events to perform workflow-related activities without human intervention.

 And guess what?
 A fully automated workflow can span teams, companies, and applications, making for a better and more efficient business experience.